showalski/libpez/README.md

 # pez(TBD)
 ## Overview
 PEZ is shared library and abstract layer above zmq which facilitates communications between C threads.
-It depends on libev and libzmq.
-Below is an overview figure:
+It depends on libev and libzmq. **Message receiving is treated as libev events.** Below is an overview figure:

 <img src="https://github.com/showalski/pez/blob/master/pics/pez%20overview.png" width="660">